sensible-hq/sensible-docs/readme-sync/v0/welcome/300 - concepts.md

 Line grouping
 ---

-Methods such as Label and Paragraph Range use line grouping that mimic the grouping of  a human reader's eye.
 Sensible groups lines together using whitespace and x- and y-axis positions.

-By default, Sensible groups lines separated by vertical space only if they align at the left edge of each line boundary:
+Usually these groupings make visual sense to a human reader.
+It's worth noting that by default, Sensible groups lines separated by vertical space only if they align at the left edge of each line boundary:

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/line_grouping_example.png)